bearjaw/RBSRealmBrowser/README.md

     @objc func openBrowser() {
         guard let realmBrowser = RBSRealmBrowser.realmBrowser(showing: ["Person"]) else { return }
-        present(realmBrxowser, animated: true, completion: nil)
+        present(realmBrowser, animated: true, completion: nil)
     }
 }
 ```

 ## Use one of the methods to browse your Realm database
 ### All these convenience methods come with a second method using a  `classes` option.
-Use theses methods if you
+Use theses methods if you want to restrict the results to (a) specific class(es).
-want to restrict the results to (a) specific class(es).
 If you pass in `nil`, all objects will be displayed.
 The `[String]` must be composed
 of classNames and they must match.

 If you quickly want to access all objects in  the default realm database use one these two methods: